hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/266_031_ole_bull.md

 BROOKLYN,
 *20th January, 1895*.

-(*Written to Mrs. Ole Bull whom Swamiji called "Dhirâ Mâtâ", the "Steady Mother" on the occasion of the loss of her father.*)
+(*Written to Mrs. Ole Bull whom Swamiji called "Dhirā Mātā", the "Steady Mother" on the occasion of the loss of her father.*)

 . . .
-I had a premonition of your father's giving up the old body and it is not my custom to write to anyone when a wave of would-be inharmonious Mâyâ strikes him.
+I had a premonition of your father's giving up the old body and it is not my custom to write to anyone when a wave of would-be inharmonious Māyā strikes him.
 But these are the great turning points in life, and I know that you are unmoved.
 The surface of the sea rises and sinks alternately, but to the observant soul — the child of light — each sinking reveals more and more of the depth and of the beds of pearls and